 THE BASIC WORK TRADE INFORMATION

 Applicants must be at least 18 years old to participate.
 Teens under 18 can express interest in being a Creative Neighborhoods mentee by emailing info@creativeneighborhoods.com.
-We’re also working to create more opportunities for teens under 18 to get involved in the festival.

 Your work trade general admission adult weekend ticket includes the following: